JvanKatwijk/qt-dab/README.md

 Adding or removing from the configuration is in all cases by commenting or uncommenting a line in the configuration file.

 Comment the lines out by prefixing the line with a `#` in the `qt-dab.pro` file (section "unix") for the device(s) you want to exclude in the configuration.
-In the example below, sdrplay won't be used.
+In the example below, rtl_tcp (i.e. the connection to the rtlsdr server) won't be used.
 ```
 CONFIG          += dabstick
-#CONFIG          += sdrplay
+CONFIG          += sdrplay
-CONFIG          += rtl_tcp
+#CONFIG          += rtl_tcp
 CONFIG          += airspy
 ```